Charlotte-Roemer/bat-migration-europe/Website/content/project/results/pipnat.md

 weight: 140
 ---

-The species is predicted to use large river valleys such as the Rhone and the Rhine valleys.
-This matches the literature.
+The species is predicted to use coastlines and large river valleys.
+This matches the literature except in Corsica, where the species was never captured.
+This is likely due to false positives in the acoustic dataset and we will investigate this issue in the future.

 <p align = "center">
 <img src="/project/results/map_files/Pipnat_GIF_small.gif" alt="pipnat_gif" width="400px"/>